webtoolbox/craftcms-plugin/README.md

 	<b> 2.	 via the Plugin Store in the Craft CP.</b><br />
 		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.<br />

-<b>#Website Toolbox Forum Overview</b>
+<b>#Website Toolbox Forum Overview</b><br />
 	Your CraftCMS forum doesn’t need to be basic.
-Website Toolbox is a cloud-based forum plugin that allows you to easily <br />add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down. <br />No database, servers, or coding required.<br /><br />
+Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down. <br />No database, servers, or coding required.<br /><br />

 <b>#Configuring Website Toolbox Forums</b>
 	<pre>1)	Go to your Website Toolbox forum Settings.
 Dashboard-> Settings -> Website Toolbox Forum